GeoffWilliams/puppet-filemagic/README.md

 * Your maintaining a fleet of brownfield production machines with an unknown state
 * You must follow your installation orders and they say to edit, not replace files
 * Files shared between multiple 'owners' e.g., modules, people, programs, etc
+* You don't want to fully template a file in order to receive upstream fixes
 * You need to do really simple edit(s)!

 ## Features